Dvboi/Movie-review-Sentiment-Analysis/README.md

  ,the size of the saved model is approximately 350MB.
 You can clone the logistic_model.pkl from the repository instead of going through the hassle of training it.

   The Model is then deployed using the Flask frontend Local server using **HTML,CSS and BOOTSTRAP 4**.
-  You can run `App.ipynb` file if you are using the Jupyter notebook or `app.py` file for opening the flask website on your pc if you are using a normal IDE like VSCode/sublime etc on your pc,both have been provided.
+  You can run `App.ipynb` file if you are using the Jupyter notebook or `app.py` file for opening the flask website on your pc if you are using a normal IDE like VSCode/sublime etc ,both have been provided.